 All students are required to be registered (REG) on a full-time basis until all degree requirements have been completed.
 Occasionally, students are unable to complete the program requirements within the 24-month period for reasons of failure, injury, illness, or other exceptional personal circumstances.
 Students will have a one-month grace period to complete any outstanding program requirements to remain eligible for the next convocation.
 However, students must be registered full-time during this grace period and will be required to pay the full-time tuition and fees for the entire semester.
-Students should visit the SGS website for information on Emergency Funding.
+Students should visit the SGS website for information on Emergency Emergency Em

-At any point in the program, a student is considered to be registered (REG) as soon as he/ she has paid the minimum payment to register and, if applicable, cleared any outstanding conditions on their offer of admission.
+At any point in the program, a student is considered to be registered (REG) as soon as he/she has paid the minimum payment to register and, if applicable, cleared any outstanding conditions on their offer of admission.
 Students who are receiving provincial student loans or certain awards (e.g., an Ontario Graduate Scholarship) may defer payment using ACORN.
-This must be done by the deadline as indicated by the SGS (see Important Dates & Deadlines 2020/2021 for this year's registration dates).
+This must be done by the deadline as indicated by the SGS.
 For more details on registering and deferring fees, refer to the section on Paying Tuition.